RavDas/Petshop-App-Deployment/README.md

 ./jenkins.sh    # this will installl jenkins
 ```

 Since Jenkins is installed, you will need to go to your AWS EC2 Security Group and open Inbound Port 8080(default port) and 9000 for Jenkins and SonarQube to work.
+(We already opened the relavant ports)

 But for this Application case, we are running Jenkins on another port(8090) since we use port 8080 to run Apache Maven which is used to build the source code.
 So change the port to 8090 using the below commands.